openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 | ``mode``          | string         | no       | permissions, if omitted will default to ``0644``         |
 +-------------------+----------------+----------+----------------------------------------------------------+

+The ``files`` key of the *configuration dictionary* is a custom NetJSON extension not present in the original NetJSON RFC.

 .. warning::
     The files won't be included in the output of the ``render`` method because doing so would make the UCI output invalid.